fredodupoux/macOSAutomatedSetup/readme.md

 cask "whatsapp"
 ```

-2. **Run the script:** 🏃 Execute `automateSetup.sh` using `bash`.
-You will be prompted for the Brewfile name (if different than `brewfile`) and the IT admin username (if you choose to hide an account).
+3. **Run the script:** 🏃 Execute `automateSetup.sh` using `bash`.
+You will be prompted for the brewfile name (if different than `brewfile`).
 ```
 chmod +x automateSetup.sh
 ./automateSetup.sh
 ```

-3. **Grant sudo permissions:** 🔑 The script requires administrator (sudo) privileges to perform certain actions.
+4. **Grant sudo permissions:** 🔑 The script requires administrator (sudo) privileges to perform certain actions.
 You will be prompted for your password at the beginning of the script.

-4. **Verify installation:** ✅ After the script completes, verify that the applications and Tailscale are correctly installed and configured.
+5. **Verify installation:** ✅ After the script completes, verify that the applications and Tailscale are correctly installed and configured.

 ## Requirements